JuliaLang/julia/doc/src/manual/workflow-tips.md

     end
     ```

   * **Put your test code in another file.** Create another file, say `tst.jl`, which begins with

     ```julia
     import Tmp
     ```

     and includes tests for the contents of `Tmp`.
+The value of using import versus using is that you can call `reload("Tmp")` instead of having to restart the REPL when your definitions change.
+Of course, the cost is the need to prepend `Tmp.` to uses of names defined in your module (you can lower that cost by keeping your module name short).
+If the module name is long, you can also alias it after importing, for example `ShrtNm = MyVeryLongModuleName`.
+Then you can refer to your symbols using `ShrtNm.func` instead of `MyVeryLongModuleName.func`.
+Everytime you reload the module, you must also update the binding `ShrtNm = MyVeryLongModuleName`, or else `ShrtNm` will refer to the old definitions.
 Alternatively, you can wrap the contents of your test file in a module, as

     ```
     module Tst